Stress Management Resources

 A brief blog article (of our own) which discusses the concept that each thought we have affects how we feel, each feeling we have affects how we behave, and that awareness of these thoughts is key.

 A brief list on the University of South Florida website to help students.
 Describes negative thinking habits with some helpful questions to ask and reflect upon to aid in transforming the unhelpful thinking habits to more realistic thoughts.

 Unhelpful Thinking Styles

-A more in depth (13 page) module on unhelpful thinking styles from the Centre of Clinical Interventions in Australia.
+A series of information sheets to download, describing unhelpful thinking styles, from the Centre of Clinical Interventions in Australia.

 Hydration Best Practice Toolkit for Hospitals and Healthcare

 Written for health professionals this pdf contains various articles on the importance of water and suggestions and ideas about how to make sure you are getting enough.

 From OFAI, a guide to managing stress in the office with some useful tips and resources

 - View our Mental Health Awareness Resources here